-In Carol's lab I am working on data acquisition and analyses related to the Torso Morphology and Evolution project (NSF BCS 0716244 to CVW).
-The primary goals of this project are to characterize the range of variation in modern anthropoid primate torsos, determine how elements of the torso covary in these taxa, and reconstruct fossil torso shape and locomotor behavior.
-I was recently awarded a postdoctoral fellowship from the American Association of Anatomists to support my contribution to these aims.
-As part of my work, I also help mentor several Mizzou undergraduate students who are investigating aspects of torso morphology!
+In Carol's lab I worked on data acquisition and analyses related to the Torso Morphology and Evolution project (NSF BCS 0716244 to CVW).
+The primary goals of this project were to characterize the range of variation in modern anthropoid primate torsos, determine how elements of the torso covary in these taxa, and reconstruct fossil torso shape and locomotor behavior.
+I was awarded a postdoctoral fellowship from the American Association of Anatomists to support my contribution to these aims.
+As part of my work, I also helped mentor several Mizzou undergraduate students who investigated various aspects of torso morphology!

 |Ward Lab 2015-2016|

 Follow the link for more information about the Ward Lab: The Ward Lab homepage

 - Alwell, M.T., Middleton, E.R., Ward, C.V.
 Sternum morphology and locomotor adaptation in anthropoid primates.
 Fed.
 Am.
 Soc.
 Exp.
 Biol.
 J. 30:1037.6.